WojciechMatuszewski/programming-notes/aws-stuff.md

 * while you could be doing this using NACL, the DDOS traffic would be dangerously close to your system (already entered your VPC).
 You should prefer to elivate the tread as far of your network as possible.

+- **offered for free for all AWS accounts automatically**.
+This is to keep base security level of all accounts within aws.

 #### Shield Advanced

 - gives you more **premium features** but costs **3k/month (costs of WAF included)**.